 Q. What type of advisors work with Total Office?

 A. The majority of our advisors are independent, fee-only RIA's that are either sole proprietors or in small partnerships with little or no office help.
+Many are also authors and speakers.
 To learn more view "Our Clients" page.

-Q. What type of tasks do they assign to Total Office?
+Q. What type of tasks do clients assign to Total Office?

 For large companies that already have office staff, we generally handle project or over flow tasks such as monthly and quarterly portfolio and invoice mailings, hard copy and e-newsletter creation and mailing, seminar setup and registration.

 A. Good communication is key to a good outsourcing relationship.
-Our primary way of communicating with our clients is via e-mail or through their Redtail Technologies Database or other CRM.
-Of course, phone, fax, and regular U.S. mail are used also.
+Our primary way of communicating with our clients is via e-mail or through their Online CRM (such as: Redtail Technologies CRM).
+Of course, phone, fax, and regular U.S. mail are also used.

 Q. What is the most important thing I should do before (or directly after) contracting with Total Office, Inc.?